Wesson relative speaks out

-The relative says they may never get over the murders, “It doesn’t go a day that I don’t think about the children those seven kids and two nieces.
+The relative says they may never get over the murders.
+“A day doesn’t pass that I don’t think about those 9 children.
 I don’t know how were going to get over this.”

 Ruby Sanchez and Sofina Solorio are Elizabeth Wesson’s nieces.
 They lived with the Wesson’s and have told police they endured years of sexual abuse.
-Both women ended up having children fathered by Marcus Wesson.
+Marcus Wesson fathered two children with his nieces.

-The relative says Wesson had many ways of control, “With religion, maybe threats, there could be a whole array of stuff he used towards these kids.”
+The relative says Wesson used many ways to control people such as “religion, threats, and a whole array of stuff he used towards these kids.”

-According to the close relative, once the nieces got away from Wesson, exposure to the outside world made them realize they didn’t want their own children
+According to the close relative, once the nieces escaped from Wesson, exposure to the outside world made them realize they didn’t want their own children

-Members of the Solorio family showed up that day to get the children out Sofina were inside the house and actually had seven-year-old Jonathan by the hand.
+Members of the Solorio family showed up that day to get the children out.
+Sofina was inside the house and was holding seven-year-old Jonathan’s hand.

-But, during the confrontation, the relative says her son got away, “There was an altercation inside the house … that time when Sofina had little Jonathan’s hands … and when she was having an altercation with the nieces and the mother, she lost her little boys hand.
+But, during the confrontation, the relative says her son got away.
+“There was an altercation with the mothers (nieces) and she lost little Jonathan’s hands.
 She turned back and he was gone … that was the last time she saw him alive.”

 The relative believes Marcus Wesson is responsible, “Whatever happened, I believe Mr. Wesson was the cause of all this.
-And, it’s not everybody else on trial, but Mr. Wesson on trial, for the things he trained these kids to do … made them believe to do.”
+Everybody is not on trial, but only Mr. Wesson.
+He will stand trial for coercive persuasion, for the things he trained these kids to do …”

-In response to what family members have said, that they believe Marcus Wesson taught the children how to kill themselves, the relative agreed, ” It is true, that Marcus did make a deal with them … or they made a deal all together … as a pact, that if this is going to occur … if someone was to come in and take the family … that this is who you’re going to shoot, this is how you’re going to shoot.
-However they were taught to kill each other, it would happen.”
+Marcus Wesson taught the children how to kill themselves, the relative agreed.
+It is true, that Marcus made a pact with the children … that if the police or CPS come in and take the family … that this is who you’re going to shoot, this is how you’re going to shoot.”

-Since the murders, Wesson’s family, including wife Elizabeth, daughter Kiani and niece Rosa Solorio have supported Wesson, denying there was ever any abuse, saying he was a good husband and father.
+Since the murders, Wesson’s family, including wife Elizabeth, daughter Kiani and niece Rosa Solorio have supported Wesson, denying that any abuse ever took place.
+They also said he was a good husband and father.

-To their claims, the relative said, “They are either confused or in denial, because how can they sit and stand there in front of the camera, or even in court, saying they love their dad?
-They both got two dead kids that are buried right now.
+According to their claims, the relative said, “They are either confused or in denial.
+How can they sit and in front of the camera, or even in court, saying they love their dad?
+Both of their children are dead and buried.
 What does it take for somebody to wake up?
-What are they going to say when they asked them who are the father of your children?
-How are they going to respond to that?”
+What will they say when the prosecutor asks them who is the father of your children?
+How will they respond to that?”

-This close relative says the family is shattered and the Wesson and Solorio families are bitterly divided, “It’s really sad.
-Not only do you lose nine family members, but then to lose brothers and sisters … I mean I can’t imagine how anybody can take that.”
+This close relative says the family is shattered and the Wesson and Solorio families are bitterly divided.
+“It’s really sad.
+We have lost nine family members, but we also have lost our brothers and sisters.
+I can’t imagine how anybody can take that.”

-Despite the sadness and pain, we are told three of Wesson’s nieces do plan to testify against him.
-The relative says the truth will be told, “And for three girls not to have their kids with them, because they are deceased, what are they going to lie for?
-There is nothing to lie about.
-The truth has got to be told.
-Yes, I believe justice will be done.”
+Despite the sadness and pain, three of Wesson’s nieces plan to testify against him.
+The relative says the truth will be told.
+“Three girls have been bereaved of their children – why should they lie?
+The truth must be told.
+Yes, I believe justice will prevail.”

 Tonight, Action News will continue the exclusive interview.
 And, the close relative will reveal what happened before the day of the murders.

-We’ll also hear how Wesson’s relationship with this family goes back more than thirty years and learn what happened when this family tried to intervene before the day of the crime.
+We will also hear how Wesson’s relationship with his family has a history of more than thirty years and learn what happened when his family tried to intervene before the day of the crime.